-The dream of energy transmitted without the need for cables, freely in the world, is noble and highly advanced but has ancient roots.
+The dream of energy transmitted without the need for cables, freely throughout the world, is noble and very advanced but has ancient roots.

-In 1890, 130 years before Emrod, the startup of which I will tell you, a genius of first magnitude like Nikola Tesla opened to a future of wireless energy.
-The inventor proved that he could power light bulbs from more than 3 kilometers (two miles) away.
-His 42-meter (140-foot) "Tesla coil" succeeded perfectly.
-Unfortunately, the dynamo of the local power plant burned down and plunged the entire town of Colorado Springs into a blackout.
+In 1890, 130 years before Emrod, the startup which I will tell you about, a genius of the first magnitude like Nikola Tesla opened up a future of wireless energy.
+The inventor demonstrated that he could power light bulbs from more than 3 kilometers (two miles) away.
+His 42-meter (140-foot) “Tesla coil” succeeded perfectly in the feat.
+Unfortunately, he burned down the local power station's dynamo and plunged the entire town of Colorado Springs into a blackout.
 11.000 inhabitants who would soon run into the effects of Nikola Tesla's secrets.

-The father of modern electricity had many, and many of them he brought with him (or were stolen), but after that attempt with "bittersweet" effects he fell back on other experiments and other goals.
+The father of modern electricity had many, and many he took with him (or were stolen), but after that attempt with its "bittersweet" effects he fell back on other experiments and other goals.

 Today a startup in New Zealand believes it can complete what Tesla (and Witricity) left in half.
 His dream of transmitting energy wirelessly may come true soon.
 The startup, Emrod, managed to convince an important energy distributor to create a commercial version of this type of distribution.